sebh/Dx12Base/README.md

 When cloning the project the first time:
 1. Update submodules (run `git submodule update`)
-1. Open the solution
+2. Open the solution
-2. In Visual Studio, change the _Application_ project _Working Directory_ from `$(ProjectDir)` to `$(SolutionDir)`
+3. In Visual Studio, change the _Application_ project _Working Directory_ from `$(ProjectDir)` to `$(SolutionDir)`
-3. Make sure you select a windows SDK and a platform toolset you have locally on your computer for both projects
+4. Make sure you select a windows SDK and a platform toolset you have locally on your computer for both projects
+5. Copy dxcompiler.dll and dxil.dll from your windows SDK into $(SolutionDir) (I really need to fix that...)
-4. Select _Application_ as the startup project, hit F5
+6. Select _Application_ as the startup project, hit F5

 Submodules
 * [imgui](https://github.com/ocornut/imgui) V1.62 supported